 Home Planning & Renovations

 A shower is one of the essential features of a bathroom and something you use daily.
-But, when it comes time to overhaul, renovate, or remodel this area, it can be challenging to figure out what to do.
+But when it comes time to overhaul, renovate, or remodel this area, it can be challenging to figure out what to do.
+Shower remodels are a key part of bathroom renovations, requiring careful planning and consideration of costs to achieve the best results.
+The cost of a shower remodel can range from $200 to $15,000, with an average of $8,000.

 You’ll need to know how to mesh style and function, where to find the best materials, and when to employ the help of a contractor.
-This article is a complete start-to-finish guide on how to remodel bathroom shower areas, where we discuss everything you need to know before starting a project.
+This article is a complete start-to-finish guide on how to remodel bathroom shower areas.
+A shower remodel involves several stages, including waterproofing, tiling, sealing, and making design choices, and this guide will walk you through the entire process.
+We discuss everything you need to know before starting a project, outlining the step-by-step approach needed for successful shower and bathroom remodeling projects.
+Before starting, disconnect and remove the toilet, vanity, and all old plumbing fixtures to prepare the space.

 Walk-In Showers vs. Tubs